Priyanshy-14/CS50-AI/README.md

 # CS50-AI

-A collection of all projects completed as part of Harvard’s CS50’s Introduction to Artificial Intelligence with Python.
-This repository showcases hands-on implementations of core AI concepts including search algorithms, knowledge representation, inference, probability, and machine learning.
+Welcome to my repository for Harvard’s CS50’s Introduction to Artificial Intelligence with Python.
+This collection features all the projects and problem sets I completed as part of the course.
+It showcases hands-on implementations of core AI concepts, including search algorithms, knowledge representation, inference, probability, and machine learning.
+The course explores foundational theories and practical applications of Artificial Intelligence using Python.

-# CS50 AI Projects Repository

-Welcome to my repository for **Harvard’s CS50's Introduction to Artificial Intelligence with Python**.
-This course explores the foundational concepts and practical implementations of Artificial Intelligence, and this repo contains all the projects and problem sets I completed throughout the course.

 ## About the Course
 CS50’s AI course dives into: